nithyaramakrishnan/data-shield/access.md

 {: #enclave-roles}
 {: support}

-{{site.data.keyword.datashield_short}} administration takes place in the Enclave Manager.
+Data Shield administration takes place in the Enclave Manager.
 As an administrator, you are automatically assigned the *manager* role, but you can also assign roles to other users.
 {: shortdesc}

 Check out the following table to see which roles are supported and some example actions that can be taken by each user: